How to Make Money Buying and Selling Websites

 Choosing a website based around a currently trending topic or fad may seem like a good idea at the time, but what about in six months when you’re ready to sell the website?
 Everybody will have moved on and your investment is likely to have lost value.

 The key thing, therefore, is to choose a niche that’s evergreen.
 An evergreen niche is a topic that will always be popular and won’t be impacted by trends.
-It will be popular in the long term.
+It will remain popular in the long term.

 Fitness Blender